 The SRA operates a framework for the form and content of assessments, and authorises and monitors the assessment organisations.

-We have authorised three providers as assessment organisations:
+We have authorised two providers as assessment organisations:

 Before you select an assessment organisation, find out the answers to the following questions: